experimentarium/times/docs/part-2/08-damage-cost-function.md

 Loulou, R., Remme, U., Kanudia, A., Lehtilä, A. & Goldstein, G. 2005. *Documentation for the TIMES Model*.
 Energy Technology Systems Ananlysis Programme (ETSAP), April 2005. <http://www.iea-etsap.org/web/Documentation.asp>

 Nemhauser, G.L., Rinnooy Kan, A.H.G. & Todd, M.J. (eds.)
 1989.
 Handbooks in Operations Research and Management Science, Vol I: Optimization.
 North-Holland.

+[^48]: The first row contains the parameter name, the second row contains in brackets the index domain over which the parameter is defined.

+[^49]: This column mentions related input parameters or sets being used in the context of the headword parameter.

+[^50]: This column lists the unit of the parameter, the possible range of its numeric value \[in square brackets\] and the inter-/extrapolation rules that apply.

+[^51]: An indication of circumstances for which the parameter is to be provided or omitted.

+[^52]: Equations or variables that are directly affected by the parameter.

+[^53]: Abbreviation i/e = inter-/extrapolation